hkpeaks/peaks-consolidation/README.md

 ## Next Pre-release

-It is planned to update the  above source code files and publish 2nd pre-release runtime in around July 2023.
+It is planned to update the  above source code files and publish 2nd pre-release runtime during July ~ Aug 2023.
 New functions will be added:-

 New Commands:
 - SplitFile2Folder: allows to filter a big CSV file or a folder which contains many CSV file to a folder/sub-folder which results many table partitions